hacks-guide/Guide-WiiU/docs/extras/dump-wii-games.md

 ### Instructions

-1. Insert your Wii U's SD Card into your computer
+1. Insert your Wii U's SD Card into your computer.
-1. Copy the `apps` folder from the `CleanRip-v2.1.1.zip` file to the root of your SD Card
+1. Copy the `apps` folder from the `CleanRip-v2.1.1.zip` file to the root of your SD Card.
-1. Copy the `wii.dat` file to the root of your SD Card
+1. Copy the `wii.dat` file to the root of your SD Card.
 1. Take the SD Card out of your computer and plug it into your Wii U console.

 ### Dumping The Disc